-This is reflected in the underlying statistics too, where the collective figures for the half seasons are 107 and 125 expected goals respectively.
-Sergio Aguero in 2017/18 and Jamie Vardy in 2015/16 are the only two cases from the 11 here that saw a higher expected goals tally in the first half of the campaign, and one of those – Vardy on the way to Leicester’s title – was just 0.3 expected goals better.
+This is reflected in the underlying statistics too, where the collective figures for the half seasons in this analysis are 136 and 148 expected goals (xG) respectively (data taken from Understat).
+Only four of the 14 player seasons studied here had a higher xG total in the first half of the campaign, and one of those – Vardy on the way to Leicester’s title – was just 0.3 expected goals better.

 The information here can be a useful guide, but nothing is set in stone.
-However, eight of the 11 seasons in the study saw the player score at least five goals in the opening ten games, so if your Golden Boot tip doesn’t do likewise this season, chances are they aren’t going to score over 20 goals or win the prize.
+However, 11 of the 14 seasons in the study saw the player score at least five goals in the opening ten games, so if your Golden Boot tip doesn’t do likewise next season, chances are they aren’t going to score at least 22 goals or win the prize.